-41 eir noted that basing the number of eir subscribers on the number of eir's lines is a reasonable approach and eir has also highlighted that the difference in the number of lines and the number of accounts has a very marginal impact on the estimated intangible benefits.
-We have been unable to test the impact of the assumption on the estimate of ubiquity as the intangibles model is based on data for individual lines.
+43 eir noted that basing the number of eir subscribers on the number of eir's lines is a reasonable approach and eir has also highlighted that the difference in the number of lines and the number of

-- Oxera also made a minor downward adjustment of €354 to eir's estimate of marketing benefits in its final 2010-2011 USO funding application.
-This adjustment was made to reflect a decrease in the number of uneconomic USO payphones, following an adjustment TERA made to the direct net cost Payphone Model (see section 8.2.1 of the TERA Report and sections 5.2 and 5.3 of the Oxera Intangible Benefits Report). eir's marketing benefit estimate was accordingly adjusted by Oxera, resulting in a reduced marketing benefit of €6,351.
-Oxera noted that eir's high-level principles for estimating the marketing benefits were consistent with the principles followed in eir's 2009/10 Intangible Benefits Report, which Oxera considered were reasonable. - Having reviewed the marketing benefit assessment provided by Oxera and TERA's advice, ComReg is of the preliminary view that the adjusted value of €6,351 for eir's marketing benefits is reasonable to include in the net cost calculation.
+- 200. eir's estimate solely focused on the benefits generated from advertising on uneconomic public payphones. eir argued that benefits from being able to use customer data from uneconomic customers and from displaying its logo on WiFi hotspot login pages, was either likely to be negligible or could not be quantified robustly. - 201. eir's approach to calculating the marketing benefit was consistent with the approach taken in eir's 2009/10 Intangible Benefits Report. - 202. eir's estimate of the marketing benefits (€3,773) in its final 2011-2012 USO funding application decreased slightly from eir's initial 2011-2012 USO funding application (€3,817) due to changes in the direct net cost USO models that fed into the calculation of intangible benefits (i.e. changes in the number of uneconomic USO payphones identified in the Payphone Model). - 203.
+Oxera also made a minor downward adjustment of €14 to eir's estimate of marketing benefits in its final 2011-2012 USO funding application.
+This adjustment was made to reflect a decrease in the number of uneconomic USO payphones, following an adjustment TERA made to the direct net cost Payphone Model (see section 8.2.1 of the TERA Report and sections 5.2 and 5.3 of the Oxera Intangible Benefits Report). eir's marketing benefit estimate was accordingly adjusted by Oxera, resulting in a reduced marketing benefit of €3,759.
+Oxera noted that eir's high-level principles for estimating the marketing benefits were consistent with the principles followed in eir's 2009/10 Intangible Benefits Report, which Oxera considered were reasonable. - 204.
+Having reviewed the marketing benefit assessment provided by Oxera and TERA's advice, ComReg is of the preliminary view that the adjusted value of €3,759 for eir's marketing benefits is reasonable to include in the net cost calculation.